quietui/quiet/docs/docs/themes.md

 ### Built-in presets

 For convenience, Quiet ships with 21 built-in color presets you can use to change the primary seed color.
-Use the theme picker at the top of the page to preview them.
+The theme picker at the top of the page allows you to preview them.

 To use a preset in your app, add the `quiet-{preset}` class to the `<html>` element, where `{preset}` is one of the following values: red, orange, amber, yellow, lime, green, emerald, teal, cyan, sky, blue, indigo, violet, purple, fuschia, pink, rose, slate, zinc, stone, or sand.